drquinn/drquinn.github.com/_drafts/2013-10-21-Resolve-HTML5-Video-SharePoint-2010.md

 ---
 layout: post
-title: Troubleshooting HTML5 Video on SharePoint 2010
+title: Troubleshooting HTML5 Video in SharePoint 2010
 ---

-As expected, Internet Explorer presents problems rendering the HTML5 `<Video>` tag in SharePoint.
+As expected, Internet Explorer presents problems rendering the HTML5 `<Video>` tag in SharePoint 2010.
 I threw one into a Content Editor Web Part and had the video rendering perfectly Chrome and Firefox right away.
 But I took a look in IE, and:

 ![SharePoint Invalid Video](/assets/SharePointVideo/invalid-video-1.jpg "SharePoint Invalid Video")